amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/table-headers.md

 Quality | number | Quality of the movie
 Duration | number | The duration of the movie
-File Path | string | The file path of movies file Unused | boolean |Used in the game or not
+File Path | string | The file path of movies file
+Used | boolean |Used in the game or not
 Id | string | The file guid of assets or file guid with local id of nested assets

 ## Fonts